pagkly/Zed/Investopedia4/Zero Capital Gains Rate Definition.md

 The logic behind this act is to give an incentive to individuals to invest in this area.
 The rate is not exclusive to any one region, state, or municipality.
 Legislators looking to create jobs and draw investment into a community frequently enact a zero capital gains tax rate, or institute other tax-related incentives in that area.

-A 2012 tax bill made the 0% capital gains rate permanent for most filers, provided that are either single with a taxable income under $37,950, or couples with taxable income under $75,900.3 Even still, some of these filers face modest tax rates of 25% to 30%, if they earn additional income that’s taxed at ordinary rates, consequently pushing their long-term gains or qualified [[dividend]](https://www.investopedia.com/terms/d/dividend.asp) income from the 0% bracket into the 15% bracket for investment income.
+A 2012 tax bill made the 0% capital gains rate permanent for most filers, provided that are either single with a [[Taxable Income|taxable income]] under $37,950, or couples with taxable income under $75,900.3 Even still, some of these filers face modest tax rates of 25% to 30%, if they earn additional income that’s taxed at ordinary rates, consequently pushing their long-term gains or qualified [[dividend]](https://www.investopedia.com/terms/d/dividend.asp) income from the 0% bracket into the 15% bracket for investment income.

-On the other hand, itemized deductions may reduce ordinary income, placing individuals beneath the 15% bracket and thus increasing the capital gains or dividends that are taxed at 0%.
+On the other hand, itemized deductions may reduce [[Ordinary Income|ordinary income]], placing individuals beneath the 15% bracket and thus increasing the capital gains or dividends that are taxed at 0%.
 This helps explain why taxpayers can have high adjusted gross incomes but still face 0% taxes on their long-term capital gains.

 ## Example: The D.C.
 Enterprise Zone